Here's How to Pick Your Wedding Date

 How romantic would it be to marry on the date you first met, on the day you officially became a couple or on your grandparents' anniversary?
-Some cultures use traditional methods to choose a date—Japanese families check out the koyomi, an ancient astrological calendar, to pick the most propitious day, while ancient Greeks used divined pig entrails (pork rinds, anyone?).
+Some cultures use traditional methods to choose a date—for example, Japanese families check out the koyomi, an ancient astrological calendar, to pick the most propitious day.
 You may not be able to marry on the exact day you want—that special date could fall on a Monday, or like we previously mentioned, the venue you love may be booked—but you can probably get pretty close.
-Tell your guests about any significance of the timing in your ceremony programs.
+(Pro tip: You can tell your guests about any significance of the timing in your ceremony programs.)

 Weather not only affects your wedding's style and location, it can also help set a mood.
-If it's snowing outside, or it's 90 degrees, people will behave differently.
 Consider your wedding personality, then choose your season accordingly.
-Free-spirited fun, tropical-inspired cocktails and sun-dappled settings: Stick with a summer wedding.
-Opulence, snowfall and holiday sparkle: Try a winter wedding.
-Rich colors, nostalgia and mulled apple cider: Go for a fall wedding, and a spring wedding is probably your thing if freshness, pastels and a daffodil bouquet sounds like your vibe.
+Want free-spirited, fun, tropical-inspired cocktails and sun-dappled settings?
+Stick with a summer wedding.
+Dreaming of opulence, snowfall and holiday sparkle?
+Try a winter wedding.
+Rich colors, nostalgia and mulled apple cider are perfect for a fall wedding, and a spring wedding is probably your thing if freshness, pastels and a daffodil bouquet sounds like your vibe.

 Budget may affect your choice.
-December, July and May were the most popular months to marry in 2016, so prices are inevitably higher.
-But if, for example, you're planning a wedding in January, March or October, it may cost less because 50 other couples aren't lined up behind you offering to pay top dollar.
+June, September and October were some of the most popular months to marry in 2018, so prices are inevitably higher.
+But if, for example, you're planning a wedding in January, March or November, it may cost less because 50 other couples aren't lined up behind you offering to pay top dollar.
 Days of the week also matter: Saturday nights carry the heftiest price tag, but marry during the week and the world is your oyster (venues may even bid against each other to get your business).

 Speaking of guests, but only of the top-tier, wouldn't-get-married-without-them variety: If you have limited preferences, you may want to ask your nearest and dearest about date conflicts and plan accordingly.
 Be forewarned that this is a slippery slope if you ask anyone outside your essential circle of parents, siblings and honor attendants.
 Keep it simple and don't budge once the date is set.

-There are definitely wedding dates you do not want to schedule.
+There are definitely wedding dates you don't want to schedule.
 The weekend before tax day is not the best time to tie the knot—especially if one of you is an accountant or tax attorney.
-No matter what your career, you probably have your own crunch time at work (inventory always happens in July, the new fiscal year begins in September), so don't marry then.
+No matter what your career, you probably have your own crunch time at work, so don't marry then.
 You'll either be stressed or find it difficult to take off for your honeymoon.
 Also, your religion may dictate some times of year, or even days of the week, that are off-limits.
 For other dates to avoid in 2019, 2020 and 2021, find a comprehensive list right here.